unilad homepage

 Advert

-An American who fled the US following Donald Trump's election victory in 2024 has shared her concerns for Gen Z.
+An American who fled the US following Donald Trump's election victory in 2024 has shared their concerns for Gen Z.

-Skylar Lyralen Kaye, who identifies as non-binary, was already making moves to leave the US during the first Trump term and knew once the Republican president was elected for a second time, they would be leaving the country.
+Skylar Lyralen Kaye, who identifies as non-binary, was already making moves to leave the US during the first Trump term.
+While obviously leaving behind their home wasn't their ideal choice, once the Republican president was elected for a second time, they knew they would be leaving the country.

-But leaving the US wasn't by choice, as Skylar explained to UNILAD: "I did not want to leave this time, I left my marriage, I had my own place, I lived right near the ocean, I loved my life."
+Skylar explained to UNILAD: "I did not want to leave this time; I left my marriage, I had my own place, I lived right near the ocean, I loved my life."

 Now residing in Portugal, the 66-year-old is watching the goings on of the Trump administration from afar, and while they may not be living in the US anymore, Skylar has grave concerns for the younger generation, in particular, Gen Z.